-General and administrative (G&A) expenses increased to \$1.7 million in the first quarter of 2013 compared to \$1.6 million in the same period of 2012.
-This increase is primarily the result of an increase in professional fees related to business development activities.
-We expect the G&A costs to decrease throughout the remainder of 2013 compared to 2012 as we continue to reduce our operating costs and expenses.
+General and administrative (G&A) expenses increased to \$2.0 million in the second quarter of 2013 compared to \$1.6 million in the same period of 2012.
+The Company recorded a one-time severance charge of \$0.3 million in the second quarter of 2013 as a result of the workforce reduction.
+We expect G&A costs to decrease throughout the remainder of 2013 compared to 2012 as we continue to reduce our operating costs and expenses.